Superintendent Dick Cvitanich

 - Ongoing partnership with the Olympia School District Education Foundation;

-- Expanded intervention programs for struggling students;
+- Expanded intervention programs for struggling students at all grade levels;

 - Reduced class sizes;